espruino/EspruinoDocs/tutorials/Quick Start Code.md

 The `save()` command saves the current state of the pins and on-chip peripherals, as well as all your functions, variables, watches and timers.
 The commands that you typed in previously *won't be executed again though*.
 If you want to execute some code when Espruino starts (for example you may need to initialise some external bit of hardware like an LCD), you can use the `init` event on `E`.
 For example this bit of code lights the red, then green LEDs each time Espruino starts up:

+**Note:** This code won't work on Bangle.js.
+Since it has no LEDs it uses a special 'virtual' pin for LEDs, which is not compatible with being passed to `digitalWrite` in an array.
+Instead, you can just do: `digitalWrite(LED1,...);digitalWrite(LED2,...);`

 ```
 E.on('init', function() {
   digitalWrite([LED1,LED2], 2);